CogStack/cogstack-rag-search/thoughts.md

 There are various other options for re-ranking models.
 This [post](https://www.galileo.ai/blog/mastering-rag-how-to-select-a-reranking-model) goes into detail on the options and considerations.

+One common option is to use a late interaction model such as ColBERT which learns a representation for each token.
+See [here](https://medium.com/@zz1409/colbert-a-late-interaction-model-for-semantic-search-da00f052d30e) for more details.

+Some useful libraries include [RAGatouille](https://github.com/AnswerDotAI/RAGatouille) and [rerankers](https://github.com/AnswerDotAI/rerankers).

+### Generation

+The final step is to pass the top-k documents to the LLM as context, which the LLM uses to provide a response to the user.

+Various LLMs could be used but since LLama-3.1 is available, that is likely the best option.

+Some challenges with using LLMs for generation include the possibility of hallucinations and inconsistencies in search results.
+These can be managed in various ways, including through prompting, structured outputs and guardrails.

+#### Prompting

+- Task specific prompts e.g. [GoDaddy](https://www.godaddy.com/resources/news/llm-from-the-trenches-10-lessons-learned-operationalizing-models-at-godaddy#h-1-sometimes-one-prompt-isn-t-enough)
+- Prompt templates

+#### Structured Outputs

+Structured outputs can be used to return responses in a certain format and/or ensure integration with downstream systems.

+Tools like [Instructor](https://github.com/instructor-ai/instructor) or [Outlines](https://github.com/dottxt-ai/outlines) can help with this.

+#### Guardrails

+Guardrails are used to prevent unwanted outputs when generating responses.

+Types of checks may include – output value validation (similar to structured outputs), syntactic checks, semantic checks and safety checks to prevent preventing harmful or dangerous responses.

+This can be done via prompting or RLHF, for example see [here](https://arxiv.org/abs/2204.05862).

+It can also be done via validation tools such as [Pydantic](https://docs.pydantic.dev/latest/) or the [Guardrails](https://github.com/guardrails-ai/guardrails) package.

+Other useful tools include OpenAI’s [content moderation API](https://platform.openai.com/docs/guides/moderation) and packages for detecting personally identifiable information.

 ### Hybrid Search

 The existing Elasticsearch solution still provides many benefits over semantic search, including lower variance, better interpretability and greater computational efficiency.
 It will also perform better for certain types of queries e.g. searching for names, IDs or acronyms, and allows for metadata to be used to refine results e.g. date filters.

 The existing solution can be used as a baseline to compare the RAG-based solution against.

 It can also be incorporated as part of a hybrid search system.
-For example, see [this post](https://www.shortwave.com/blog/deep-dive-into-worlds-smartest-email-ai/#our-most-important-tool-ai-search) this post from Shortwave.
+For example, see [this post](https://www.shortwave.com/blog/deep-dive-into-worlds-smartest-email-ai/#our-most-important-tool-ai-search) from Shortwave.
 In hybrid systems the keyword search is usually done early in the overall pipeline.

 Anthropic have recently introduced [Contextual Retrieval](https://www.anthropic.com/news/contextual-retrieval) which is a form of hybrid search & retrieval that incorporates contextual embeddings and contextual BM25.